librautoo/MyPersonalWebsite/_pages/about.md

 ---
 permalink: /
-title: "Yuhao Wang says Hello to you!"
+title: "Yuhao Wang Webpage"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Hello~ This page will be updated soon (Once I successfully start my business)
+## Hello~ This page will be updated soon (Once I successfully start my academic journey)